 A final protective order can do the following:

-- include everything listed above;
+- include everything listed in numbers 1 through 11, above;

 - order that your cell phone provider or public utility provider transfer to you the billing responsibility for, and rights to, any wireless telephone numbers for you or your children and any household utility accounts;